Middletown State Hospital: 1866-1910

 The push for a state homeopathic institution for the treatment of mental disorders began in 1866 when John Stanton Gould delivered a speech to the State Homeopathic Medical Society entitled The Relation of Insanity to Bodily Disease.
 In this speech, Gould asserted that "It has been my purpose in this address, gentlemen, to bring before you in a clear and specific form the proofs that insanity is always a symptom of bodily disease which it is your duty and ought to be your pleasure to cure."
 At the next meeting of the State Homeopathic Medical Society, they passed a resolution to push the New York State Legislature to construct an institution for the treatment of mental disorders along homeopathic lines.
 The state legislature approved a bill for the establishment of a state hospital in Middletown to use homeopathic therapy methods on April 28, 1870.

 The hospital, which opened in 1874 with 69 patients.
 Henry Reed Stiles became the second superintendent of the hospital in 1875 and introduced strict dietary regimens.
 From 1877 until 1902, Dr. Seldon H. Talcott was the superintendent and developed a series of occupational therapy for all patients at Middletown.
 His treatment included art exhibitions, an institutional newsletter written by the patients (The Conglomerate), and athletics.

 In 1901, Ralph Albert Blakelock became a patient at the hospital where he continued painting his landscapes.

 Subsequently

-The facility, located in Orange Country, was previously known as Middletown State Hospital for the Insane.
+The facility, located in Orange County, was previously known as Middletown State Hospital for the Insane.